wongjwm/ComputerGraphics/Assignment3_ModelParser/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name(At most 1 partner for this Assignment):
+* Name and partners name(At most 1 partner for this Assignment): Judy Wong & John Philip
 * How many hours did it take you to complete this Assignment?
+10 hours
 * Did you collaborate or share ideas with any other students/TAs/Professors?
 * Did you use any external resources?
   * (tbd if any)